Acropolis Tickets

 Do Acropolis tickets allow access to the Acropolis Museum?

-What is the cancelation policy for Acropolis tickets?
+What is the cancellation policy for Acropolis tickets?

 Is photography allowed at the Athens Acropolis?